Inrixia/Floatplane-Downloader/wiki/script_pre_4.0.0.md

 2. **Install Node.js packages:**

    >You can just copy paste this command into console or powershell to install the packages.
 Make sure you are in the directory the script is in though!
-(To paste in console rightclick), Note this might take a while...
+(To paste in console right-click), Note this might take a while...
 Just let it load.
    >
    >**npm install**